ARMmbed/mbed-os-5-docs/docs/tools/testing/testing_greentea.md

 You can run automated tests through Mbed CLI.

-The testing process requires tests to be built and that a test specification JSON file exist that describes these available tests.
+The testing process requires that tests be built and that a test specification JSON file that describes these available tests exists.
 See the [test specification format](https://github.com/ARMmbed/greentea#test-specification-json-formatted-input).

 The Greentea tool handles the actual testing process.
 To read more about this tool, please visit its [GitHub repository](https://github.com/ARMmbed/greentea).

 #### Writing tests

-You can write tests for your own project, or add more tests to Mbed OS.
-You can write tests using the [Greentea client](https://github.com/ARMmbed/mbed-os/tree/master/features/frameworks/greentea-client), [UNITY](https://github.com/ARMmbed/mbed-os/tree/master/features/frameworks/unity) and [utest](https://github.com/ARMmbed/mbed-os/tree/master/features/frameworks/utest) frameworks, located in `/features/frameworks`.
+You can write tests for your own project or add more tests to Mbed OS.
+You can write tests by using the [Greentea client](https://github.com/ARMmbed/mbed-os/tree/master/features/frameworks/greentea-client), and the [UNITY](https://github.com/ARMmbed/mbed-os/tree/master/features/frameworks/unity) and [utest](https://github.com/ARMmbed/mbed-os/tree/master/features/frameworks/utest) frameworks, which are located in `/features/frameworks`.
 Below is an example test that uses all of these frameworks:

 ```c++
 #include "mbed.h"